Smoothing, scattering, and a conjecture of Fukaya: Introduction

-In order to reformulate the global version of Fukaya's conjecture, however, we must also relate deformations of the semi-flat part $X_{\text{sf}}$ with smoothings of the maximally degenerate Calabi-Yau variety $\centerfiber{0}$.
-This is because by Gross-Siebert \cite{Gross-Siebert-logII} consistent scattering diagrams are related to the deformation theory of the compact log variety $\centerfiber{0}^{\dagger}$ (whose log structure is specified by \emph{slab functions}), instead of $X_{\text{sf}}$.
+In order to reformulate the global version of Fukaya's conjecture, however, we must also relate deformations of the semi-flat part $X_{\mathrm{sf}}$ with smoothings of the maximally degenerate Calabi--Yau variety $\centerfiber{0}$.
+This is because consistent scattering diagrams were used by Gross--Siebert \cite{Gross-Siebert-logII} to study the deformation theory of the compact log variety $\centerfiber{0}^{\dagger}$ (whose log structure is specified by \emph{slab functions}), instead of $X_{\mathrm{sf}}$.
 For this purpose, we consider the open dense part

-where $\moment:\centerfiber{0} \rightarrow B$ is the \emph{generalized moment map} in \cite{ruddat2019period} and $W_0 \subseteq B$ is an open dense subset such that $B\setminus W_0$ contains the tropical singular locus and all codimension $2$ cells of $B$.
+where $\moment\colon \centerfiber{0} \rightarrow B$ is the \emph{generalized moment map} in \cite{ruddat2019period} and $W_0 \subseteq B$ is an open dense subset such that $B\setminus W_0$ contains the tropical singular locus and all codimension $2$ cells of $B$.

-Equipping $\centerfiber{0}_{\text{sf}}$ with the \emph{trivial} log structure, there is a \emph{semi-flat dgBV algebra} $\sfpolyv{}^{*,*}_{\text{sf}}$ governing its smoothings, and the general fiber of a smoothing is given by the semi-flat Calabi-Yau $X_{\text{sf}}$ that appeared in Fukaya's original conjecture \cite[Conj.
+Equipping $\centerfiber{0}_{\mathrm{sf}}$ with the \emph{trivial} log structure, there is a \emph{semi-flat dgBV algebra} $\sfpolyv{}^{*,*}$ governing its smoothings, and the general fiber of a smoothing is given by the semi-flat Calabi--Yau $X_{\mathrm{sf}}$ that appeared in Fukaya's original conjecture \cite[Conj.
 5.3]{fukaya05}.
-However, the Maurer-Cartan elements of $\sfpolyv{}^{*,*}_{\text{sf}}$ cannot be compactified to give complex structures on $X$.
-On the other hand, in \cite{chan2019geometry} we constructed a \emph{Kodaira-Spencer--type pre-dgBV algebra} $\polyv{}^{*,*}$ which controls the smoothing of $\centerfiber{0}$.
-A key observation is that a \emph{twisting} of $\sfpolyv{}^{*,*}_{\text{sf}}$ by slab functions is isomorphic to the restriction of $\polyv{}^{*,*}$ to $\centerfiber{0}_{\text{sf}}$ (Lemma \ref{lem:comparing_sheaf_of_dgbv}).
+However, the Maurer--Cartan elements of $\sfpolyv{}^{*,*}$ cannot be compactified to give complex structures on $X$.
+On the other hand, in our previous work \cite{chan2019geometry} we constructed a \emph{Kodaira--Spencer--type pre-dgBV algebra} $\polyv{}^{*,*}$ which controls the smoothing of $\centerfiber{0}$.
+A key observation is that a \emph{twisting} of $\sfpolyv{}^{*,*}$ by slab functions is isomorphic to the restriction of $\polyv{}^{*,*}$ to $\centerfiber{0}_{\mathrm{sf}}$ (Lemma \ref{lem:comparing_sheaf_of_dgbv}).